scientific-python/scientific-python.org/content/summits/developer/2025/_index.md

 See [planning issues](https://github.com/scientific-python/summit-2025/issues).

-Participants will be responsible for attending two or more one-hour video meetings (the planning meetings mentioned above) and for participating in a planning repository via PRs, issues—as both contributors and reviewers.
+Participants will be responsible for attending at least one video meetings and for participating in a planning repository via PRs, issues—as both contributors and reviewers.
 There is no heavy top-down structure: participants themselves will organize the work that needs to be done ahead of time.
 They will decide on topics, divide the work, and schedule the meeting.